rebus-ink/ink-API/activityDoc.md

 }
 ```

+Note that if you want to create a note associated with a particular document, you need to pass in the documentUrl in property inReplyTo.
-This will create a note that is (optionally) attached to the document specified in object.inReplyTo, in the context of the publication in object.context (also optional)
+To create a note that is associated with a publication, but not a specific document within the publication, pass in the publicationId in property context.
+If you pass in inReplyTo, you do not need to specify the publication under context.
+If you do, it will be quietly ignored.

+It is also possible to create a note that has neither inReplyTo nor context.

 The specific location of the annotation within the document is specified by the oa:hasSelector object